cooperative-computing-lab/cctools/doc/man/md/work_queue_worker.md

 - **-v** Show version string.
 - **-h** Show this help message.
-- **-N ---M <manager-name>** Set the name of the project this worker should work for.
+- **-M --manager-name <name>** Set the name of the project this worker should work for.
 A worker can have multiple projects.
 - **-C --catalog <catalog>** Set catalog server to <catalog>.
 Format: HOSTNAME:PORT
 - **-d --debug <flag>** Enable debugging for the given subsystem.
 Try -d all as a start.
 - **-o --debug-file <file>** Write debugging output to this file.
 By default, debugging is sent to stderr (":stderr").
 You may specify logs to be sent to stdout (":stdout") instead.